 - Interested in and receptive to Middle Eastern cultures.

 - An experienced traveler, with at least one significant cross-cultural learning experience abroad or in the U.S.

-- It is preferable, but not required if the Cultural Ambassadors reside or study in one of the host communities being visited for part of the program: Pittsburgh, PA, Blacksburg, VA or Austin, TX.
+- It is preferable, but not required if the Cultural Ambassadors reside or study in one of the host communities being visited for part of the program: Austin, TX, Chicago, IL, or Pittsburgh, PA.

-- Guide the Saudi students’ understanding of how entrepreneurship is viewed and organized in the U.S. through informal conversations and during post event debriefs.
+- Guide the Saudi students’ understanding of how community engagement and volunteerism is viewed and organized in the U.S. through informal conversations and during post event debriefs.